tuansong/MyStripeCentral/README.md

 The following **optional** features are implemented:

-- [ ] Clicking on a table header should sort the entries by that element.
+- [ ] Clicking on a table header should sort the entries by amount number.

 The following **additional** features are implemented: